 - Person who makes fundamental decisions, e.g. the head of the company

-The customer satisfaction surveys are an important tool for us to obtain feedback on our services, identify areas for improvement and initiate optimisation measures.
-We will therefore continue to conduct these surveys regularly and develop the process further.
-However, they do not replace the continuous dialogue we maintain with our customers in order to be able to respond to feedback on an ongoing basis.
+The feedback is an important instrument for us to receive feedback on our services, to identify areas for improvement and to initiate optimisation measures.
+In addition, we maintain a continuous dialogue with our clients in order to be able to respond to feedback in the projects on an ongoing basis.

 Legislation regulates essential aspects of our society and defines them in a binding manner.
 It is therefore natural that we comply with all applicable laws and regulations.
 We also take into account all relevant standards and norms in our field of activity (e.g. SIA, DIN, SN EN).
 If standards are adapted or newly created, we train our employees* and thus ensure that they are taken into account in the work process.
 Amstein + Walthert is also involved in the development of new or the updating of existing standards.
-We actively contribute our know-how, be it in the writing of standards or participating in a consultation process.
-This commitment ensures that the standards are based on the latest state of the art, but at the same time can be realistically implemented.
+We actively contribute our know-how, be it in the participating in a consultation process or in the writing of standards.
+With our commitment, we want to contribute to ensuring that relevant standards are based on the latest state of the art and can also be implemented in practice.

 The quality policy is an integral part of our corporate objectives.
 The management runs and maintains a quality management system (QM system) in accordance with the ISO 9001:2015 standard.
 The system is adapted to the character of the service company Amstein + Walthert and is based on defined processes.
-In 2019, the QL Conference was newly established as a platform to strengthen the exchange among the certified sites of the Amstein + Walthert Group and to improve the coordination of activities.
+Since 2019, the QL Conference exists as a platform to strengthen the exchange among the certified sites of the Amstein + Walthert Group and to improve the coordination of activities.